 Subscribe to Travel Blogs

 Travel blogs are a fantastic source of inspiration, so find a few that speak to you and your travel style—a solo female traveler, a lover of luxury, an adventurer, or whoever it may be—and follow them religiously.
 If you have a specific destination in mind, look for photographers in that area on Instagram.
-Allow their photos and travel tips to guide you on your own trip.
+Allow their photos and travel tips to guide you on your own adventure.

 Cut Back on Unnecessary Spending